janelia-flyem/dvid/README.md

 loaded data.
 This is a slice along XZ, an orientation not present in the originally loaded XY images.

-### Adding a quadtree
+### Adding a multi-scale 2d images

-Let's precompute multi-scale XY, XZ, and YZ quadtree for our grayscale image.
-First, we add an instance of a quadtree data type under our previous dataset UUID:
+Let's precompute XY, XZ, and YZ multiscale2d for our grayscale image.
+First, we add an instance of a multiscale2d data type under our previous dataset UUID:

-    % dvid dataset c7 new quadtree myquadtree source=mygrayscale TileSize=128
+    % dvid dataset c7 new multiscale2d mymultiscale2d source=mygrayscale TileSize=128

 Note that we set type-specific parameters, "source" to "mygrayscale", which is the name of the data we wish to tile, and "TileSize" to "128", which causes all future tile generation to be 128x128 pixels.
-Now that we have quadtree data, we generate the quadtree using this command:
+Now that we have multiscale2d data, we generate the multiscale2d using this command:

-    % dvid node c7 myquadtree generate tilespec.json
+    % dvid node c7 mymultiscale2d generate tilespec.json

 This will kick off the tile precomputation (about 30 seconds on my MacBook Pro).
-Since our loaded grayscale is 250 x 250 x 250, we will have two different scales in the quadtree.
-The original scale is "0" and can be accessed through the quadtree HTTP API.
+Since our loaded grayscale is 250 x 250 x 250, we will have two different scales in the multiscale2d.
+The original scale is "0" and can be accessed through the multiscale2d HTTP API.
 Visit this URL in your browser:

-    localhost:8000/api/node/c7/myquadtree/tile/xy/0/0_0_0
+    localhost:8000/api/node/c7/mymultiscale2d/tile/xy/0/0_0_0

-This will return a 128x128 pixel tile, basically the upper left quadrant of the first slice of our test data.
+This will return a 128x128 pixel PNG tile, basically the upper left quadrant of the first slice of our test data.
 By replacing the "0_0_0" (0,0,0) portion with "1_0_0", you can see the upper right quadrant (tile x=1, y=0) of the first 250x250 image.
 Tile space has its origin in the upper left corner.

-We can zoom out a bit by going to scale "1" where returned quadtree have reduced the size of the original image by 2.
+We can zoom out a bit by going to scale "1" where returned multiscale2d have reduced the size of the original image by 2.

-    localhost:8000/api/node/c7/myquadtree/tile/xy/1/0_0_0
+    localhost:8000/api/node/c7/mymultiscale2d/tile/xy/1/0_0_0

 The above URL will return a 128x128 pixel tile that covers the original 250x250 image so you see a bit of black space at the edges.
 DVID automatically creates as many scales as necessary until one tile fits the source image extents.
 In this test case, we only need two scales because at scale "1", our specified tile size can cover the original data.

-As an exercise, look at the XZ and YZ quadtree as well.
+As an exercise, look at the XZ and YZ multiscale2d as well.